apache/tajo/tajo-docs/src/main/sphinx/index_overview.rst

 Index (Experimental Feature)
 ******************

-Index has been widely used for efficient query processing in database systems.

-Tajo supports index scan.
+An index is a data structure that is used for efficient query processing.
+Using an index, the Tajo query engine can directly retrieve search values.
+For more information, please refer the following sections.

 .. toctree::
       :maxdepth: 1

+      index/types
       index/how_to_use
-      index/types
+      index/future_work